raganwald-deprecated/homoiconic/2009-02-02/hopeless_egocentricity.md

     end

-Now instead of writing:

-    person && person.name && person.name.upcase

-Or:

-    person.andand.name.andand.upcase

-You write `person.name.upcase` and either get the person's name in upper case or nil back.
+Now instead of writing `person && person.name && person.name.upcase` or `person.andand.name.andand.upcase`, you write `person.name.upcase` and either get the person's name in upper case or nil.
 Wonderful!
 Or is it?
 Let's take a look at what we're trying to accomplish and the limitations of this approach.

 **queries**